disabela-maria20/react-native-socially-app/README.md

-# Protopo navegavel baseado no instagram
+#Prototipo navegavel baseado no instagram